tailcallhq/tailcall/rfcs/0001-generate-graphql-from-protobuf.md

 How to convert:

 - when google types are found load its definition as usual and add input or output type depending on its usage
-- for `google.protobuf.Empty` define new scalar `Void` to define null output for methods that return nothing
+- for `google.protobuf.Empty` use scalar `Empty` to define null output for methods that return nothing

 ### Maps